wp-plugins/cc-child-pages/readme.txt

 == Upgrade Notice ==

+= 1.8 =
+CC Child Pages widget enhanced to allow display of children of current page or a specific page.
+Depth can also be specified.

 = 1.7 =
 Added new CC Child Pages Widget.
 Added lots of new classes to help with custom CSS styling.